 Graduates of a medical assistant program have many options to choose from when it comes to work environment.

-Private Medical Practices are like clinics, but they are specifically tied to one or more professionals who own the facility.
-Because they work so closely with the lead physician, a medical assistant here is likely to need to shoulder a greater percentage of the administrative responsibilities and also be flexible as the doctor adjusts hours, caseloads, and pay scales, to meet the needs of patients while keeping the lights on.
+Like clinics, these practices are specifically tied to one or more professionals who own the facility.
+Because they work so closely with the lead physician, a medical assistant here is likely to need to shoulder a greater percentage of the administrative responsibilities and also be flexible as the doctor adjusts hours, caseloads, and pay scales in order to meet the needs of patients while keeping the lights on.

 Hospitals typically offer staff higher pay and a fast-paced work environment.
 Because of their size and the high number of patients they treat, hospitals often have a wider variety of roles available for medical assistants.
 However, hospitals may require medical assistants do shift work or weekend rotations.

-As you can see, different environments have their own schedule, pace, and feel, meaning freshly minted medical assistants can position themselves for a career that fits well with their interests and personality.
+As you can see, different environments for medical assisting in St. Louis have their own schedule, pace, and feel, meaning freshly minted medical assistants can position themselves for a career that fits well with their interests and personality.

-Because of the varied roles that a medical assistant can fulfil in a medical practice, a career in medical assisting is a great fit for almost anyone interested in medicine.
-However, there are some important qualities that all aspiring medical assistants must have in order to be successful at the job.
-If you:
+Because of the varied roles that a medical assistant can fill in a medical practice, a career in medical assisting is a great fit for almost anyone interested in medicine.
+However, there are some important qualities that all aspiring medical assistants must have in order to be successful at the job including:

 Educational and certification requirements vary from state to state.
-In Missouri, a degree certification in medical assisting is not required by the state, but graduating from a quality medical assisting education program and passing certification will give you a strong advantage when applying for a medical assistant position and is increasingly a requirement to be employed at many hospitals and clinics.
+Medical assistants in St. Louis are not required by the state to have a degree.
+However, graduating from a quality medical assisting education program and passing certification will give you a strong advantage when applying for medical assistant positions.
+It is increasingly a requirement to be employed at many hospitals and clinics.

-While Missouri technically does not require medical assistants complete a degree program or be certified, many employers do require it.
-In most cases, those interested in obtaining a medical assistant certification will need to complete a degree program at a school that is accredited in medical assisting.
+While Missouri technically does not require medical assistants to complete a degree program or be certified, many employers do require it.
+In most cases, those interested in obtaining a medical assistant certification will need to graduate from a medical assistant college in St. Louis that is accredited in medical assisting.

 Certification Requirements in Missouri

-With an accredited degree program, freshly-minted graduates should expect to take (and pass) an exam for either the Certified Medical Assistant (CMA) or Registered Medical Assistant (RMA) credential, demonstrating that they understand and have committed to nationally-recognized standards and best practices.
+Those who graduate from medical assistant college in St. Louis should expect to take and pass an exam for either the Certified Medical Assistant (CMA) or Registered Medical Assistant (RMA) credential.
+This will demonstrate that they understand and have committed to nationally-recognized standards and best practices.
 Again, these credentials are not required or overseen by the state of Missouri, but many employers treat them as a precondition for employment, or at least for promotion.

 - graduate from a medical assisting school